 See what it’s like to stand face-to-face with a giraffe at The Maryland Zoo’s Giraffe Feeding Station!
 Bring your family and friends to experience The Maryland Zoo giraffe like never before.

-The feeding station is open daily during the winter season Fridays thru Sundays from 11am-2pm (weather permitting).
-The station will also be open on select Mondays in the winter season including January 20, 2014 (MLK Day) and February 17, 2014 (President’s Day).
+The feeding station is open daily during the regular season, weather permitting.
 Please be aware that our giraffe yard must be very dry to allow the giraffe down to the feeding station so even if it is not raining on the day of your visit, if there was rain a day or two before, it may affect the station being open.

 The Feeding Station features a gated feeding area where visitors can purchase a branch of acacia browse for $2 to feed the giraffe.
 There is also a separate, non-gated deck for viewing and photography.
 A small gift shop featuring giraffe and elephant souvenirs and a large hand-washing station is behind the feeding area – always wash after feeding a giraffe!

 The Giraffe House was opened in 1965 – built for approximately $200,000 by the City of Baltimore.
 The Zoo’s first two giraffe were made possible by a gift from The Gildea Foundation.
 The Giraffe Feeding Station began construction on July 31, 2007 and was substantially completed was Dec 12, 2007.
 It was designed by CLRdesign, Inc., a Philadelphia-based architecture, planning, landscape architecture, and exhibit design firm, and built by the Baltimore offices of HITT Contracting, Inc. Construction cost was approximately $750,000 and was funded by the State of Maryland.